danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 [C++ Buffer Hardening](https://discourse.llvm.org/t/rfc-c-buffer-hardening/65734) proposal that makes it possible to enable hardening checks inside these standard library types with bounds - though it requires you to compile the standard library yourself with the option enabled.
-The compiled copy of library that shipped with your operating system likely [doesn't have this enabled](https://godbolt.org/z/Y4n99dx5j).
+The compiled copy of the standard library that shipped with your operating system likely [doesn't have this enabled](https://godbolt.org/z/Y4n99dx5j).
 At least your [web browser](https://bugs.chromium.org/p/chromium/issues/detail?id=1335422) may have this enabled (Chrome has since Q1 2023, but I don't know about any other browser,